Lawyers for Debt Collection in Romania -->

 The procedure of force execution can take six months.

-If the debtor is outside Bucharest, we can represent the client in front of the Court.
+If the debtor is outside Bucharest, the experts at our Romanian law firm can represent the client in front of the Court.

 *Data from the section above are in accordance with the legislation in force, but serve strictly as informative.
 You can reach out to our lawyers for complete services offered in accordance to law and the update procedures and feel.
 Upon an initial consultation, our team will be able to provide you with personalized information on the debt collection process in your case.